ercenurunal/ercenurunal.github.io/papers.md

 * **Ünal, E.**, & Papafragou, A. (2018).
 [Evidentials, information sources and cognition.](/papers/UP_OHE_2018.pdf) In A. Aikhenvald (Ed.), *The Oxford handbook of evidentiality*, (pp.175-184).
 Oxford University Press.

 ## Conference Proceedings
+* **Ünal, E.** & Flecken, M. (in press).
+Language-related top-down effects on event role identification. *Proceedings of the 48th Annual Conference of the Cognitive Science Society*.

 * Barış, C. & **Ünal, E.** (2025).
 [Agent preference in children: The role of animacy and event coherence.](/papers/BU_CogSci2025.pdf) In D. Barner, N.R.
 Bramley, A. Ruggeri and C.M.
 Walker (Eds.), Proceedings of the 47th Annual Conference of the Cognitive Science Society, (pp.409-415).
 Cognitive Science Society.

 * Tınaz, B. & **Ünal, E.** (2024).
 [Event segmentation in language and cognition.](/papers/TU_cogsci2024.pdf) In L.K.
 Samuelson, S.L.
 Frank, M. Toneva, A. Mackey, & E. Hazeltine (Eds.),  *Proceedings of the 46th Annual Conference of the Cognitive Science Society*. (pp.184-191).
 Cognitive Science Society.